Weelink-team/weelink/DIDDesignEn.md

 ### 5.1 Create DID
 #### 1. Generate sercret key
 1. Choose one directly
-Pick a random secret key or based on those that the entity has ("entity" here refers to WeeLink Wallet).
+Pick a random secret key or based on those that the entity has ("entity" here refers to Weelink Wallet).

 2. Create with ``appPk`` (use bip44 to calculate DID)
-> Currently the creation of wallet accounts in WeeLink Wallet is based on bip44.
+> Currently the creation of wallet accounts in Weelink Wallet is based on bip44.

 - Process ``appDid`` with sh3
 - Acquire the first 64 bits of hash.